-- A statement that the physician will provide patient care for a minimum of 40 hours per week for three years at the eligible site or sites - A statement that any amendments to the contract will adhere to state and federal J-1 visa waiver requirements - A statement by the physician agreeing to meet the requirements set forth in Section 214(I) of the Immigration and Nationality Act - A statement that "termination of employment can only be for cause, not mutual agreement"
+- A statement that the physician will provide patient care for a minimum of 40 hours per week for three years at the eligible site or sites - A statement that any amendments to the contract will adhere to state and federal J-1 visa waiver requirements - A statement by the physician agreeing to meet the requirements set forth in Section 214(I) of the Immigration and Nationality Act7 - A statement that "termination of employment can only be for cause, not mutual agreement"

-&lt;sup>6 Specifically, there are fewer remaining spots than applications sharing the same designation type and score.
+6 Specifically, there are fewer remaining spots than applications sharing the same designation type and score.

-&lt;sup>7 Per 22 CFR §41.63 (e)(3)(iii)
+7 Per 22 CFR §41.63 (e)(3)(iii)

-- A statement that indicates the physician will begin working within 90 days of receiving the waiver and employment authorization from USCIS - The physician's field of practice - The physician's salary, which can be no less than the prevailing wage in that area - A list of benefits and insurance to be provided to the physician - For each practice site, the estimated schedule of hours (not percentages) per week - The amount of leave granted to the physician - The clinic name or contact name, address, and telephone number for each practice site
+- A statement that indicates the physician will begin working within 90 days of receiving the waiver and employment authorization from USCIS - The physician's field of practice - The physician's salary, which can be no less than the prevailing wage in that area - A list of benefits and insurance to be provided to the physician (If referencing the organization's policy, a copy of the policy must be included as an addendum to the contract). - For each practice site, the estimated schedule of hours (not percentages) per week - The amount of leave granted to the physician (If referencing the organization's policy, a copy of the policy must be included as an addendum to the contract). - The clinic name or contact name, address, and telephone number for each practice site